AudioKit/AudioKit/docs/Samplers.md

 ## AKSamplePlayer
 **AKSamplePlayer** was the AudioKit group's first attempt to address some of the limitations of *AUSampler*/**AppleSampler**, by building a new sample-playback engine in Objective-C.

-**SamplerPlayer** loads a single sample into memory (via an **AKAudioFile** which can interpret most common audio-file formats) and allows very precise programmatic control over playback parameters, such as loop start and end points, which in **AppleSampler** must be pre-coded into a metadata file.
+**SamplerPlayer** loads a single sample into memory (via an **AVAudioFile** which can interpret most common audio-file formats) and allows very precise programmatic control over playback parameters, such as loop start and end points, which in **AppleSampler** must be pre-coded into a metadata file.

 Although it does allow control of playback speed by means of the `rate` property, **SamplerPlayer** was not designed for MIDI control.
 It has no built-in means to convert note pitches into `rate` changes.
 It is therefore primarily useful for atonal samples such as drums or sound-effects, which don't require pitch-shifting.